-Between July 25 and July 26, 2009, DH and I visited a few local shelters and saw nearly 1000 deserving potential companions.
+Between July 25 and July 26, 2009, my husband and I visited a few local shelters and saw nearly 1000 deserving potential companions.
 We were looking to adopt two male cats 2 years old and younger, whether littermates or not, with sweet temperaments.
 As much as we were enamored with the kittens we saw available for initial fostering and adoption, we realized the advantages to adopting older cats.
 It’s not an easy decision when there are so many needy lovable faces with only two spots available at home.
 We were also blessed that both our previous cats were so good natured; their successors would have quite the big shoes to fill.

 The morning of July 26, 2009, we planned a three shelter route for the day.
 Elmsford Animal Shelter had an earlier opening time that we made it our first stop.
 EAS was located down an unlikely industrial service road.
 It was a big facility from the outside and was very much as pictured on their website.
 I was amazed that I had not known of an animal shelter in this area.
 The town of Elmsford was fairly well known to us.